ministryofjustice/opg-dora-metrics/README.md

 *Note: This command does require a github auth token to run*

+### Daily Service Uptime

+Using AWS cloudwatch health checks, this finds all the `HealthCheckPercentageHealthy` metrics for the account (via environment variables) and generates a json file for yesterdays data.

+`service_uptime_daily.py` is intended to run daily and then a secondary script will merge the data files and generate a report over a longer time period.

+This is due heath check data being kept in AWS for less than 3 months - and these are typically reported on as monthly or quartly.

 ## Testing

 All tests are run within github workflows and you can run them directly via `make tests` or pick a particular set using `make test names=${PATTERN}`.